[01] Case Study

 We proved that interesting choreography could be created generatively using systems and patterns rather than traditional composition methods.
 The movement emerged from mathematical rules.

-The "Sinwave" Algorithm
+The Generative Algorithm

 Each of the 5 dancers represented a data node, assigned a unique mathematical function: